Shreejit-D/Computer-Vision/Live_web_cam_filtering/Readme.txt

 f.
 Cartoonization effect
 g.
 Human skin detection

-Directions to use - Download the filter.exe and run it on your PC as a trusted file.
+Directions to use - Can directly download the .exe and run it or use your IDE to compile and run.
 Follow the directions to run various filters on it!
 Have fun